Source: Brad Wardell at www.edge-online.com

 And the updates should definitely include constant beefing up against illegal and third-party programs [RMT-bots-broad-spammers, I rest my case].

-you consider as an inviolable right?
+If you were to make suggestions for an MMO Gamer's Bill of Rights, what would you consider as an inviolable right?
 Let's talk about it!
 Share your views in the comments!

 3 comments: